azrifadly/htb-intro-to-win-cmd-line/walkthrough/question-2.md

 ---
 ## Solution:
--  use dir to find the contents of the file we are in
+-  use dir to find the child item of the file we are in
--  cd desktop to get into .\Desktop
+-  `cd desktop` to get into .\Desktop
--  use dir again to find the contents inside Desktop
+-  use dir again to find the child items inside Desktop
--  `type flag.txt`
+-  `type flag.txt` displays contents of a file
 -  Answer: Nice and Easy!

 ![image alt](https://github.com/azrifadly/htb-intro-to-win-cmd-line/blob/1152d77a5952def2f8dd171089697fdaf1611d03/screenshots/question1-solution.png)